In charge of doing things

 Untamed Bouquets

-Here’s my wild hair #437: creating airy and colorful bridal bouquets just because I like doing it.
-Being in the faux floral trade keeps me busy and brings in the bucks, but I can’t say that other than curating the most realistic-looking artificial succulents, air […]
+Every now and then, I get a wild hair—this one’s #437—and decide to create something airy and colorful just because I love doing it.
+Being in the faux floral trade keeps me busy and pays the bills, but aside from curating the most realistic artificial […]

 About me